Explore our science facilities

-London Met's £30 million investment has resulted in Europe's largest and most advanced science teaching facility.
-Inside the facility, there are a number of laboratories including the Superlab, tissue culture/microbiology laboratories, a Category 3 laboratory suite, nutritional psychology and food technology laboratories, psychophysiological laboratory, nuclear magnetic resonance room and an environmental chamber.
+Inside the facility, there are a number of laboratories including the superlab, tissue culture/microbiology laboratories, nutritional psychology and food technology laboratories, a psychophysiological laboratory, a nuclear magnetic resonance room and an environmental chamber.

 Discover the next breakthrough for tissue culture with our research and microbiology-based work spaces.
-In our Category 3 laboratory suite, you can research vital information on airborne or transferable viruses.
-This work area has been so successful that it even played its part in one of our students discovering new information about the Ebola virus, saving many lives as she helped find the services to capture the disease in patients.
+Work done on airborne or transferable viruses at the University helped one of our students to discover new information about the Ebola virus, saving many lives as she helped find the services to capture the disease in patients.

 Nutritional psychology and food technology laboratories